nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 actions:

 - Upload files to Synapse
-- Update Docker images to Synapse
+- Push Docker images to Synapse
 - Benchmark the performance of NLP tools

 Follow these steps listed below to certify your Synapse account: